Blake (band): History

-Blake launched their fourth album Start Over in the UK and the USA.
-The year also saw performances at Wembley Stadium for the Rugby League Cup final, the group's first play-listed song on BBC Radio 2 (‘So Happy’), tours to Indonesia and Trinidad & Tobago plus the launch of their first Asia-only album.
+Blake launched their fourth album, Start Over.
+The year also saw performances at Wembley Stadium for the Rugby League Cup final, the group's first play-listed song on BBC Radio 2 ("So Happy"), tours to Indonesia and Trinidad & Tobago plus the launch of their first Asia-only album.
 Towards the end of 2013 the band launched two charity singles.
-‘You Raise Me Up’ was recorded with the soprano Camilla Kerslake and the ‘Sing To Beat Breast Cancer Choir’ made up entirely of women affected by the disease, and it was released in October shortly before a 20 date UK tour where Camilla appeared as their guest artist.
-‘To The Sun’ was released in November and debuted live in Trafalgar Square as the anthem for the launch of the Walking With The Wounded South Pole challenge in the presence of Prince Harry.
+"You Raise Me Up" was recorded with the soprano Camilla Kerslake and the Sing to Beat Breast Cancer Choir.
+"To the Sun" was released in November and debuted live in Trafalgar Square as the anthem for the launch of the Walking with the Wounded South Pole challenge in the presence of Prince Harry.